cmunch1/nba-prediction/README.md

 Key functions were moved to .py files in src directory once the functions were stable.

 Notebooks 07, 09, and 10 are used in production.
+I chose to keep the notebooks instead of full conversion to scripts because:

+ - I think they look better in terms of documentation
+ - I prefer to peruse the notebook output after model testing and retraining sometimes instead of relying just on experiment tracking logs
+ - I haven't yet conceptually decided on my preferred way of structuring my model testing pipelines for best reusability and maintainability (e.g. should I use custom wrapper functions to invoke experiment logging so that I can easily change providers, or should I just choose one provider and stick with their API?)

 ### Data